REGULATORY COMPLIANCE AND POWER PLANT ADVANCED CONTROL

 For which systems is the CCI mandatory?

-For which plant technologies is CCI mandatory?
+For which power plant technologies is CCI mandatory?

 For which power plants is the bonus foreseen?